UK government turns up heat on BBC over sex abuse scandal

 Cameron’s comments follow a letter from Culture Secretary Maria Miller who told the BBC that “very real concerns are being raised about public trust and confidence in the BBC”.

-Lawmakers and the media heavily criticized Director General George Entwistle for his uncertain appearance before parliament on Tuesday to answer questions over the scandal.
+Lawmakers and the media heavily criticised Director General George Entwistle for his uncertain appearance before parliament on Tuesday to answer questions over the scandal.

 His predecessor, Mark Thompson, is also facing scrutiny over his handling of the case.